amadeus4dev/developer-guides/docs/resources/flights.md

             "relevance": 5.11921
         }
 ```
-What we want to do at this point is to find the cheapest dates for all these destinations.
+What we want to do at this point, is to find the cheapest dates for all these destinations.

 We can do this by calling the `Flight Cheapest Date` API which finds the cheapest dates to travel from one city to another.
-Let's see for example the cheapest dates to fly to Barcelona in November 2022.
+Let's see, for example, the cheapest dates to fly to Barcelona in November 2021.

 `GET https://test.api.amadeus.com/v1/shopping/flight-dates?origin=MAD&destination=BCN&departureDate=2021-05-01,2021-05-30`